Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 ![chrome window where debugger halted code execution](./debugger-halt-in-chrome.png)

-Now we are in control of our execution and we can inspect variables or start stepping through the code line by line.
+Now we are in control of my execution and we can inspect variables or start stepping through the code line by line.

 ## Finish implementation